 Qualities a Pastor Should Have

-Below you'll find a description of the qualities included in this pastor search committee church survey.
+Below you'll find a description of the qualities included in this pastor search committee questionnaire.
 Read each carefully before choosing your rankings.

 The love of Christ should be at the center of the pastor’s life and message.
 This love should be directed toward God, the pastor’s spouse and family, the church and its members, through service to others and toward himself.